mami-project/draft-trammell-plus-legitimate-firewall/draft-trammell-plus-statefulness.md

 confirms that the stop signal is valid.
 The stop confirmation signal contains some assurance that the far endpoint has seen the stop signal.
-When a stop confirmation signal is observed in the opposite direction from the stop signal, a device on path should move the flow from half-close state to closing state.
-The flow will then remain in closing state until a timer set to TO_CLOSING has expired, after which state for the flow will be dropped.
-The closing timeout TO_CLOSING is intended to ensure that any packets reordered in delivery are accounted to the flow before state for it is dropped.
+When a stop confirmation signal is observed in the opposite direction from the stop signal, a device on path should move the flow from stop-wait state to stopping state.
+The flow will then remain in stopping state until a timer set to TO_STOP has expired, after which state for the flow will be dropped.
+The stopping timeout TO_STOP is intended to ensure that any packets reordered in delivery are accounted to the flow before state for it is dropped.

 We assume the encoding of stop and stop confirmation signals into a packet header, as with all other signals, is integrity protected end-to-end.
-Stop signals, as association signals, could be forged by one on-path device.
+Stop signals, as association signals, could be forged by a single on-path device.
-However, unless a stop confirmation signal that can be associated with the stop signal is observed in the other direction, the flow remains in half-close state, during which state is maintained and packets continue to be forwarded in both directions.
-So this attack is of limited utility unless an attacker controls two on-path devices on either side of a target device to spoof both stop and corresponding stop confirmation signals.
+However, unless a stop confirmation signal that can be associated with the stop signal is observed in the other direction, the flow remains in stop-wait state, during which state is maintained and packets continue to be forwarded in both directions.
+So this attack is of limited utility; an attacker wishing to inject state teardown would need to control at least one on-path device on each side of a target device to spoof both stop and corresponding stop confirmation signals.

 ### Authenticated Stop Signaling